Jaycar-Electronics/GPS-Speedometer/README.md

 _The tape is a bit transparent so we coloured it in for you_

-Next we'll remove the solder connections from the GPS module. `include link for howto`
+Next we'll remove the solder connections from the GPS module, if you're unsure, follow the [Guide](https://github.com/Jaycar-Electronics/databook/blob/master/tutorial/Removing%20Headers.md)

 Then attach the module board to the underside of the TFT screen, in a suitable location, and solder the wires to where they have to go.
 For this, I used wire-wrap, which is very small, and fairly easy to work with if you manage to strip them without cutting the super-thin cable.